 You recently said to me that you don’t follow any specific plan, but have taken bits and pieces that you have learned along the way to come up The Cody Plan.
 What are some of your most valuable bits or pieces?

-As my New Year resolution I did plenty of research into different diets, and nutritional facts and laid out for myself very strict guidelines.
+As my New Year resolution, I did plenty of research into different diets, and nutritional facts and laid out for myself very strict guidelines.
 I called it the suicide (which has now been changed to swolicide) diet.
-It was plain and simple, with more restrictions than allowances: no red meat, no white flower, no bread, no nuts, no high fructose corn syrup, no dairy, no eating after 9, and a minimum amount of non-whole foods.
+It was plain and simple, with more restrictions than allowances: no red meat, no white flour, no bread, no nuts, no high fructose corn syrup, no dairy, no eating after 9, and a minimum amount of non-whole foods.
 This insane by some diet consisted of only eggs, chicken, fish, whole wheat pasta, fruits (and a lot of them), and vegetables.
 I was able to strictly maintain this diet for the first three whole months of the year and my results blew myself away.
 In addition to losing over 20 pounds of pure fat while maintaining the same strength levels, my well being and happiness were as high as they had ever been.
-My peers and family members saw this diet as a result of a bad addiction, or warped body images; however I thoroughly enjoyed all of the foods that I ate and never regretted my commitment.
-Today I have revoked a lot of the previously made restrictions, because to answer my previously stated question: (“what tastes better: The taste of a burger? (pizza, chocolate, etc.) Or the taste of satisfaction you get when you look in the mirror?
+My peers and family members saw this diet as a result of a bad addiction, or warped body images; however, I thoroughly enjoyed all of the foods that I ate and never regretted my commitment.
+Today I have revoked a lot of the previously made restrictions because to answer my previously stated question: (“what tastes better: The taste of a burger? (pizza, chocolate, etc.) Or the taste of satisfaction you get when you look in the mirror?
 The burger that will only last 5-10 minutes, or the taste of satisfaction that can last a lifetime?”) -sometimes that burger or candy bar does taste better than the absolute ideal body image.
 What I focus on today is still being aware of what I eat, and restricting the unhealthy choices that lead me to stray from my personal goals.

 What is your favorite workout and why?